There are many ways to present a post or article on a web page. This tutorial will cover the basic formatting, styles, and structure.

 The underline on the web was introduced in the early days to define a link.
 While not required, it is a standard to design an underline to appear under a link or when you hover over a link.
 It tells the reader that this is a link.
 Click it.

 Adding an underline to your content now indicates the words are in a link.
-So what happens when someone clicks it?
-Ah, some frustration?
+So what happens when someone clicks an underlined word or phrase that isn’t a link?
+Frustration.

 The underline is now gone from the web except for links.
 Such usage is a violation of web standards for accessibility.